Navya2052005/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 - A company analyzes performance data and identifies areas where employees need training and development.
 They develop targeted training programs, resulting in a 20% improvement in employee performance.
 - An organization uses performance data to identify high-potential employees and develop succession plans.
 As a result, they are able to retain key talent and ensure continuity of leadership.
-- A business uses performance data to inform compensation decisions, resulting in a more fair and equitable compensation system.
+- A business uses performance data to inform compensation decisions, resulting in a more fair and equitable compensation system

-I hope this helps!
-Let me know if you have any further questions.